adjust/react_native_sdk/README.md

 ### <a id="deeplinking-standard"></a>Deep linking

+If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
+Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).

+### <a id="deeplinking-standard"></a>Standard deep linking scenario

 To support deep linking in Android, the app's `AndroidManifest.xml` file will need to be modified.
 Please refer to this [page of our Android SDK][android-sdk-deeplink] for the needed modifications to `AndroidManifest.xml`.